 - If unable to locate vaccinator through available resources provided, the facility should contact: firstname.lastname@example.org

-Vaccine supplies remain limited and your facility may need to be put on a waiting list for those in need of the vaccine.
-Facilities are encouraged to contact their long term care pharmacy as early as possible to ensure staff and residents are able to be vaccinated.
+Your facility may need to be put on a waiting list for those in need of the vaccine.
+Facilities are encouraged to contact their long-term care pharmacy as early as possible to ensure staff and residents are able to be vaccinated.

 For residents and staff that are able to go to an offsite vaccine clinic, use the Where can I get vaccinated? site to locate available options.

-For residents and staff that have received their first COVID-19 vaccine dose (Pfizer or Moderna), need a second dose, attempts to utilize all options previously listed have been unsuccessful, and all vaccine providers contacted are unable to provide the same vaccine as first dose, complete this form.
+For residents and staff that have received their first COVID-19 vaccine dose (Pfizer or Moderna), need a second dose, attempts to utilize all options previously listed have been unsuccessful, and all vaccine providers contacted are unable to provide the same vaccine as first dose, contact email@example.com.